 If all minidisks show moderate I/O rates only and you still suspect an I/O problem, look at the real disks where the minidisks have been allocated.
 You can find the real device number of these disks immediately to the right of the I/O rate.
-Switch to the detailed device display by entering the command 'DEV cuu' where 'cuu' is the real device number mentioned above.
+Switch to the detailed device display by entering the DEV cuu command, where cuu is the real device number mentioned above.